 This post contains affiliate links.
 If you buy something using these links we may earn a commission.
 Learn More.

-If you’re an NFL fan you know that there is nothing more fun than kicking back and watching the NFL RedZone channel on Sundays and watching every big play from every team.
-We’ve discussed how to watch NFL Network and the NFL Draft, but how do you watch NFL RedZone if you don’t have cable?
+If you’re an NFL fan like me, you know that there is nothing more fun than kicking back and watching the NFL RedZone channel on Sundays and watching every big play from every team.
+If you don’t have cable you might be wondering where to watch RedZone, but don’t worry I’ve got you covered.

-You can stream NFL RedZone on the following services:
+You can watch NFL RedZone Without Cable with one of the following services:

 You can watch NFL RedZone without cable by subscribing to one of these Live TV streaming services:

 - Sling TV – $51/month ($40/mo for Sling Blue + $11/mo Sports Extra)

 - Hulu + Live TV – $79.98/month – ($69.99/mo base + $9.99/mo for Sports add-on)